boekenbox/gitbook-portuguese/about/system-requirements.md

+---
+description: Minimum requirements for running Gunbot.
+---

 # System requirements

 ## Supported platforms

-Gunbot runs from your own Windows, macOS, Linux or ARM computer or server.
+Gunbot runs from your own Windows, macOS, Linux or ARMv7 computer or server.

 You are free to run multiple instances across multiple platforms and devices.

-## Recommended minimum system specs
+## Recommended system specs

 * **CPU**: 64-bit
 * **RAM**: 2 GB